asyncapi/website/pages/docs/community/styleguide/content-buckets.md

 - **Guides** - In the guides section, individuals can learn how to troubleshoot AsyncAPI issues at a more advanced level.
 It provides various problem-solving techniques and knowledge enhancement.

 - **Reference** - Here, you can find detailed technical information about the specification.
-It includes release notes, API, and internal documents that provide function definitions and parameter descriptions.
+It includes release notes, APIs, and internal documents that provide function definitions and parameter descriptions.